Delta and the Bannermen: Plot

 On an alien planet the genocide of the Chimeron by the merciless Bannermen led by Gavrok is almost complete.
 The last survivor, Chimeron Queen Delta, escapes clutching her egg.
 She reaches a space tollport where the Navarinos, a race of shape-changing tourist aliens, are planning a visit to Disneyland on the planet Earth in 1959, in a spaceship disguised as an old holiday bus.
 She stows aboard, meeting Mel, while the Seventh Doctor follows in the TARDIS.
 The holiday vehicle collides with an Earth satellite and is diverted off course, landing at a holiday camp in South Wales, led by camp director Burton.
 Delta's egg hatches into a bright green baby that starts to grow at a startling rate.
 The Chimeron Queen supports this development with the equivalent of royal jelly given to bees.

 Delta captures the heart of Billy, the camp's mechanic, to the chagrin of Ray, who loves Billy herself.
 Ray confides her situation to the Doctor, and they stumble across a bounty hunter making contact with the Bannermen to tell them of the Chimeron's whereabouts.
 Gavrok and his troops soon arrive.
 Delta and Billy head off for a picnic while the Doctor busies himself coordinating things back at the camp.
 Meanwhile, the Bannermen have destroyed the Navarino bus with all its passengers.

 Two American CIA agents, Hawk and Weismuller, appear on the scene, tracking the missing satellite.
 Gavrok booby-traps the TARDIS in an attempt to kill the Doctor.
 A battle ensues with Gavrok and his Bannermen against the Doctor and his crew: Ray & Billy, Goronwy, Mr. Burton and the two CIA agents.
 The Bannermen are foiled by honey, Goronwy's bees and finally by the amplified scream of the Chimeron child Princess—a sound which is painful to Bannermen.

-Goronwy explains to Billy the purpose of royal jelly in the lifecycle of the honeybee, provoking the mechanic to consume Delta's equivalent that she has been feeding her daughter, in the hope of metamorphosing into a Chimeron.
+Goronwy explains to Billy the purpose of royal jelly in the lifecycle of the honeybee, provoking the mechanic to consume Delta's equivalent that she has been feeding her daughter in the hope of metamorphosing into a Chimeron.

 As Gavrok and the Bannermen attack Shangri-La, the amplified scream of the Chimeron princess traumatises the attackers, including Gavrok, who becomes so stunned that he falls into the booby-trap he placed on the TARDIS and is killed.
 Delta and Billy leave together with the child, the two agents watch on with surprise and Goronwy winks knowingly as the Doctor and Mel slip away.

 Production

 Pre-production

 The story was produced under the name Flight of the Chimeron.
-The eventual title is a reference to the British band Echo & the Bunnymen.
+The BBC's Doctor Who episode guide lists Echo & the Bunnymen among the story's "roots".

 The character Ray was created as a potential new companion for the Doctor, as Bonnie Langford was due to leave the series.
-The character of Ace was concurrently created for the following serial, Dragonfire, and ultimately chosen to continue over Ray.
+In the following serial, Dragonfire, the character of Ace was introduced and ultimately chosen to continue over Ray.